Top 10 Cooperative Dungeon Crawler Board Games

 In Cthulhu: Death May Die, you take on big-bad Elder Ones with your investigators, hoping to stay sane long enough to find a way to defeat them.
 There’s a lot to like about this game, including its scenario/puzzle variety, its unique investigator upgrade system, and the massive Elder Ones miniatures.

-If you’re interested at all in the Cthulhu Mythos theme, Cthulhu: Death May Die is a game I highly recommend.
+If you’re at all interested in the Cthulhu Mythos theme, Cthulhu: Death May Die is a game I highly recommend.
 I’m not even a huge fan of the theme, but I am a big fan of this game.

 Read our Cthulhu: Death May Die review